pdehlke/dotfiles/vim/settings/README.md

+# Settings

 This directory contains settings for various vim plugins and vim itself.

 ## Plugin Settings

-Each plugin's overrides/settings should be put in a separate file named `{plugin-name}.vim`.
+Each plugin's overrides/settings should be put in a separate file named `plugin-{plugin-name}.vim`.

 ## Vim Settings